When Is Stretching Necessary, And When Is It A Waste of Time?

 This is what happens when you jump or squat.
 The muscles of your hips and hamstrings get stretched, resulting in a contraction reflex to propel you upwards.

-By forcefully holding the position at the end range, the muscles will become accustomed to the lengthened position and decrease its signal to the spinal cord.
+Whenever you stretch, you are forcefully holding the position at the end range of motion.
+As a result, the muscles will become accustomed to the lengthened position and decrease its signal to the spinal cord.

 As you could imagine, the stretch reflex is a built-in mechanism that protects us from injury.